 - All backpacks and packages must be checked in at the coat-check facilities.
 Avoid waiting in lines by leaving backpacks and packages at home.

 - Free public guided tours of the Museum’s collection are offered throughout the week in 10 different languages.
 For the full schedule, visit the Museum’s website.

-- Try the new Director’s Audio Tour, a planned itinerary by Museum Director Thomas P. Campbell that explores some of the masterpieces in the Museum's encyclopedic collection of world art.
+- Try the Director’s Audio Tour, a planned itinerary by Museum Director Thomas P. Campbell that explores some of the masterpieces in the Museum's encyclopedic collection of world art.